-One of the greatest challenges to severe weather planning at special event venues and recreational locations is that the people involved are constantly changing.
-Staff come and go, and visitors are highly variable.
+One of the greatest challenges to severe weather planning for care facilities is that the people involved are constantly changing.
+Staff come and go; residents change; visitors are highly variable.

-By ensuring that the staff is up-to-date on the severe weather plan for their current role and location well before severe weather strikes, confusion is minimized and precious minutes are saved in those moments when seconds could make a difference.
+By ensuring that all staff are up-to-date on the severe weather plan for their current role and location well before severe weather strikes, confusion is minimized and precious minutes are saved in those moments when seconds could make a difference.
 Even when the situation is less urgent, training on a plan (and sticking to it), minimizes confusion and builds trust.